auralinuxdevs/auradroid/README.md

 8 GB RAM

 # Installation

+There are two ways to install auradroid:
+A- Get it from our [website](auraLinux.xyz/auradroid)

+B- You can follow the instructions below:
 1- Make sure that your system supports virtualization and meets the minimum requirements
 ```
 sudo apt update && sudo apt install qemu-system-x86 squashfs-tools xorriso